 - Focus Media, in its refinancing and recapitalization to provide funds to pay a dividend, consisting of an amendment to its existing $1.075 billion senior secured loan facility to provide an additional $200 million in funding.

-- underwriters, in connection with Jaguar Land Rover’s $800 million and $1.6 billion high-yield notes offerings.
+- the underwriters, in connection with Jaguar Land Rover’s $800 million and $1.6 billion high-yield notes offerings.

 - Standard Chartered Principal Finance, in the refinancings and subsequent debt restructuring of a secured leveraged loan to LDK New Energy Holdings.

-- underwriters, in connection with Loy Yang Power Partnership’s $250 million high-yield notes offering.
+- the underwriters, in connection with Loy Yang Power Partnership’s $250 million high-yield notes offering.